-A character may use Identify/Lore during contested skill use in the same way as Perception: each success sets aside a maneuver point that may be used later by the character or an ally.
+A character may use Identify/Lore during contested skill use in the same way as Perception: earned losses are delayed and can be used later by the character or an ally.
 The character has recalled some helpful technique or advice which can be shared (all dust spiders shun fire, the Kobalt spearmen of that clan favor their right side, merchants in this guild give discounts to people who know a password, etc.).
 Unlike the Perception skill, the delayed losses can be applied to a single success.
 But the delayed losses can applied to whichever skill the target is currently using.
 (The PC could remember that detail about that Kobalt clan before the spearmen picked up or used their spears.)

 Bargain is used to haggle over prices or otherwise steer a conflict of interests to a workable compromise.

-As a rule of thumb, for each point the bargainer's skill rating is higher than the target number, change the price 5%.
+For uncontested skill use change the price 5% for each point the bargainer's skill rating is higher or lower than the threshold.

 Wonder measures the ability to produce practical attitudes and understandings through feeling the grandeur and drama inherent in a situation.
 Awe and amazement can be a form of thinking, and insight and wisdom can spring from encountering the indescribable.